by Valerie Beaumont

 The judge and banker had been involved in a foreclosure of Republic of Texas member Susan Cammack’s home.
 Cammack signed the fraudulent summons, along with David Kroupa, a “judge” associated with the secessionist group.
 CNN reported at the time:

 The standoff occurred in a remote area near Fort Davis, Texas, where members of the Republic of Texas separatist group seized the hostages as retaliation for the arrest of two group members.
-The group believes Texas should be an independent nation, and its leader Richard McLaren has been wanted since December on charges of avoiding a federal contempt citation.
+The group believes Texas should be an independent nation, and its leader Richard McLaren has been wanted since December on charges of avoiding a federal contempt citation.“You can’t just let people go around filing false documents to judges trying to make them appear in front of courts that aren’t even real courts,” said Kerr County Sheriff Rusty Hierholzer.
+He says that, though they were only serving a misdemeanor search warrant, the “show of force” was because of worries that some of the extremists may become violent.
+He cited a 1997 incident when 300 state troopers were forced into a week-long standoff with a Republic leader.

 The hostages were taken after the arrest of the Republic’s so-called chief of security, Bob Sheidt, early on Sunday.
 McLaren called that arrest a “kidnapping,” and the impetus for taking Joe Rowe and his wife, M.A.
 Rowe, as hostages.